 And I shall see Him face to face, And tell the story, saved by grace.

-Until we get to Heaven, the Bible tells us that the Lord brings good things out of trouble in this life.
+Until we get to Heaven, the Lord brings good things out of trouble in this life.
 Here is just one blessing:

 We Suffer So That Others May Be Saved

-Likewise, author and teacher Elisabeth Elliot (1926-2015) sadly buried two husbands seventeen years apart.
-Jim was murdered on the mission field in Ecuador and Addison died of cancer after four years of marriage.
-But Elisabeth never stopped rejoicing in Christ her Savior and pointing others to Him.
-She still called on Jesus, despite her grief, and helped others to do that too.
-Joni Eareckson Tada, a quadriplegic was injured in a diving accident, has survived two bouts with cancer, and lives with constant pain.
-Yet Joni still leads people to Jesus through her teaching and writing.
-She especially helps people with disabilities to find hope, dignity, and their place in the Body of Christ (Jesus’ Church).
 Tragically, Jerry Sittser lost his mother, his wife of 20 years, and his four-year-old daughter in one car crash!
-He was left as a single father to care for three surviving children and was nearly crushed by the tremendous weight of grief.
+He was left as a single father to care for three surviving children and was nearly crushed by the weight of his grief.
 Yet the Lord sustained Jerry and helped him to point others to Christ for salvation and sanity.
-One of his books, Resilient Faith, urges Christians to reach out faithfully, creatively, and winsomely to a world that sees Christianity as largely obsolete.6
+One of his books, Resilient Faith, urges Christians to reach out faithfully, creatively, and winsomely to a world that thinks Christianity is obsolete.6 We have Jesus’ message of abundant life to share with a heartbroken world.
+They need us!

-Prayer: We thank you, our Father, that you will never waste our pain and suffering.
-Give us fresh hope in Christ and love for you and others poured out into our hearts through the Holy Spirit.
-Give us health of body and soul so that we may do what pleases you.
-We need you today and every day.
+We thank You, our Father, that You will never waste our pain and suffering.
+Give us fresh hope in Christ and love for You and others poured out into our hearts through the Holy Spirit.
+Give us health of body and soul so that we may do what pleases You.
+We need You today and every day, every hour and every moment.
 Bless us and make us a blessing to others.
 We pray in Jesus’ Name, Amen.